ST Engineering pushes forward on its hybrid-powered propulsion systems (updated)

 The NGPV is a 20 tonnes GVW 4×4 armoured vehicle with a 15 tonnes curb weight, hence a 5 tonnes payload.
 It can carry a two-man crew and 10 passengers in the rear compartment, to which they access via the rear ramp.
 It is 7.3 metres long, 2.6 metres wide and 2.7 metres high, it can travel at a maximum speed of 100 km/h, overcome a 60% gradient, move on a 30% side slope, climb a 400 mm high vertical step, and ford a water obstacle up to 900 mm deep.
 The NGPV with the hybrid configuration is currently undergoing testing, the Singapore MoD being very interested in hybrid propulsion.

 This solution is currently being applied to an 8×8 armoured vehicle, the diesel engine with generator installed to reload batteries providing 600 hp.
-Each axle will provide 230 kW, which means that the vehicle will have a lot of excess power and will be able to operate even if two e-axles will fail.
-The vehicle is wholly new, the driver and commander at the front driving and observing the surroundings through a camera-based system with extremely low latency.
+Each axle will provide 230 kW, which means that the vehicle will have a lot of excess power, up to 450 kW exportable power is forecasted, and will be able to operate even if two e-axles will fail.
+The on-board energy will allow 24-hours continuous silent watch, while the new 8×8 will be capable to travel up to 25 km in silent drive mode.
+The wholly new vehicle will have gross vehicle mass up to 36,000 kg, and its driver and commander at the front will drive and observe the

 ST Engineering plans starting tests with the new 8×8 hybrid armoured personnel carrier in Q1 2025.